 - Ground Turkey – I prefer the cleaner, leaner flavor of white meat, ground turkey, or ground turkey breast.
 However, use dark-meat turkey thighs if you prefer.

 - Garlic – Freshly minced garlic adds a subtle, savory edge to this hearty chili recipe.

 - Ground Cumin + Coriander + Cinnamon + Salt – I love the combination of cumin, coriander and cinnamon because it tastes like a classic chili recipe with a hint of warming spice from the cinnamon.
 Salt, as always, brings out all the other flavors.

 - Fresh Ginger – A bit of kick from fresh ginger turns up the volume in this easy pumpkin chili.
-There is something about the combination of sweet pumpkin and spicy ginger that works beautifully together!
+Something about the combination of sweet pumpkin and spicy ginger works beautifully together!

 - Canned Diced Tomatoes – A small, 14.5 oz can of diced tomatoes adds color and acidity.
 Make sure to use all the tomatoes and their juices.

 - Canned Full-Fat Coconut Milk – Canned, full-fat coconut milk is real coconut milk.
 Unlike coconut milk you buy in the carton, which has been diluted with water, canned coconut milk is rich, creamy and provides that silky texture we are after.